harsha-ops/Simple-Voting-APP-ArgoCD/README.md

 # Voting App Microservices

-This is a simple microservice-based application for voting, built using Docker and deployed to a Kubernetes cluster (Minikube) using Jenkins CI/CD pipelines.
+This is a simple microservice-based application for voting, built using Docker and deployed to a Kubernetes cluster (Minikube) using Jenkins CI/CD pipelines and ArgoCD for deployment.
 The application consists of three microservices: **Vote**, **Worker**, and **Result**.

 ## Getting Started